samos123/docker-drupal/README.md

 # Drupal image without database

-This image contains latest stable Drupal release of 7.x and is build from tutum-php it will automatically setup the database and install a default site for you.
+This image contains the latest stable Drupal 7-release.
+It will automatically setup the database and install a default site for you.

-The image doesn't contain a database so you have to create a seperate database container and link this container or pass the correct environment variables containing the database information.
+The image doesn't contain a database so you have to create a seperate database container and link this container or pass the database information of a MySQL-host.

 ## Why create another Drupal image?